Objective E3: Conduct a Regular Survey of Environmental Attitudes with Residents and Staff

 - The City of Windsor will pursue partnerships between the City and the community, other governments, and private and voluntary sectors to work toward solutions to environmental challenges and opportunities.

-- The Environmental Attitudes Survey will be completed again in a couple of years to measure change in attitudes over time.
+- The Environmental Attitudes Survey will be completed again in 2021 to measure change in attitudes over time.

 What can you do to change attitudes regarding our environment?